mikepenz/Android-Iconics/MIGRATION.md

 Now libraries is kotlin-first

 * Font files
-  * Font's store now based on default way to store fonts. (moved from assets to font-specific resource assets)
+  * Font's store now based on default way to store fonts. (moved from common assets to font-specific resource assets)
 * `Iconics`
   * No context from now required.
 We get the application context via ContentProvider
 * `Iconics.IconicsBuilder`